FaithTech-Malaysia/.github/README.md

-# .github
-This governs the display of the frontpage of this github profile.
+Welcome to the Kuala Lumpur branch of the Faithtech community.
+This is the Github repository where projects can be put here.